I overslept the other day. Not because I was exhausted from the night before, but because I was comfortable.

 I then thought about other areas in my life where I had made excuses for not obeying the promptings for action that God had placed in my heart.
 For a long time, I knew that I needed to share my writings, but I made excuses.
 I told myself I’m not ready yet, that I was too busy with my job, that I didn’t have time to write because my family needed me.

 I realized that for a long time, I was hitting the snooze button on my dreams because I was operating in fear.
-I was afraid that people wouldn’t like my writings, and afraid of being judged for my story.
+I was afraid that people wouldn’t like my writings and afraid of being judged for my story.

-It’s Time to Get Up and Show Up
+It’s Time to Get Up and Show Up!

 I now realize that answering God’s call in obedience allows me to be a blessing to others.
 Using the gifts He has placed in me brings Him glory!
 Obedience will always allow me to position myself for God’s best.

-So, Team, please be encouraged to move from your place of comfort to a place of action.
+So, Teammates, please be encouraged to move from your place of comfort to a place of action.
 The body of Christ desperately needs you to serve with the greatness He has already placed inside of you.

+Resist the snooze button.
 Release the blanket of comfort and embrace your greatness!

-The body of Christ is waiting.
+The body of Christ is waiting (Ephesians 4:16).